m3y54m/Embedded-Engineering-Roadmap/README.md

 This roadmap is designed to help beginners aspiring to build a career as an **Embedded Engineer/Developer**, as well as assist current practitioners in expanding their skills.

-You should know that becoming an embedded engineer requires a broad understanding of both software and hardware.
+Becoming an embedded engineer requires a broad understanding of both software and hardware.
 If you really want to pursue this career you must be highly motivated and passionate about it.
-As well as programming and software development skills, embedded systems demand a solid understanding of hardware functionality.
+Embedded systems demand a solid understanding of hardware functionality as well as software development and programming skills.
 However, as the well-known saying goes, "Hardware is hard!".
-So if you still know nothing about embedded systems, a hard yet exciting journey awaits you.
-But don't panic and be patient for the challenges you may encounter along this journey.
+So if you do not know much about embedded systems, a hard yet exciting journey awaits you.
+Don't panic and be patient for the challenges you may encounter along this journey.
 By dedicating enough time and effort practicing and doing projects you will soon find yourself as a real embedded engineer! 😀

 ## ❓ What is an Embedded System?